American Gangster (film): Development and writing

 Fuqua was fired on October 1, 2004, four weeks before principal photography would begin.
 The studio cited creative differences for its action.
-After Fuqua's departure, the studio met with Peter Berg to take over directing the film, and Denzel Washington had approved of the choice.
+After Fuqua's departure, the studio met with Peter Berg to take over directing the film, and Washington had approved of the choice.
 Due to the search potentially escalating a budget already in the US$80 million range and the difficulty in recouping the amount based on the film's subject matter, Universal canceled production of American Gangster, citing time constraints and creative elements.
 The cancellation cost the studio $30 million, of which $20 million went to Washington and $5 million went to del Toro due to their pay or play contracts.

 In March 2005, American Gangster was revived as Universal and Imagine entered negotiations with Terry George to revise Zaillian's script and direct the film, which was to be financed with a target budget of US$50 million.
 Will Smith was approached to replace Washington as Frank Lucas, though an offer would be postponed until George completed his revision of the script.
 George cut many key scenes, characters and Asian locations to reduce costs, but the project failed to progress given financial problems and producer Grazer feeling they "couldn't make it right" without the removed material.

 After Scott and Zaillian met on another project, Zaillian brought up the "Gangster" project again with Scott, who decided he was ready to do it.
 Producer Brian Grazer and Imagine executive Jim Whitaker decided against pursuing George's attempt and to return to Zaillian's vision.
 In February 2006, Ridley Scott entered talks with the studio to take over American Gangster from George, returning to Zaillian's draft as the film's basis.
 Washington returned to his role as Lucas, and Russell Crowe was attached to star as Roberts.
 Crowe was drawn to the project based on his previous work with the director on Gladiator and A Good Year, Washington wanted to work with Crowe again, after 1995's Virtuosity.
 Production was slated for summer 2006.